Families of symplectic Galois representations over small parabolic eigenvarieties for Siegel cuspforms of genus $2$: Saito--Kurokawa points II: infinite slope

 On $S_{(k,k)}(\Iw_{B, r})$, we can look at the operators $U_{\mathrm{Si}}$ and $U_{\mathrm{Kl}}$ at $p$.
 We have the following proposition.

-\begin{Proposition} There exists two Hecke-eigenforms $\SK(f)_1$ and $\SK(f)_2$ in $S_{(k,k)}(\Iw_{\mathrm{Si}, r})$ such that and for $i=1, 2$.
-We call $\SK(f)_i$'s the Siegel stablisations of $\SK(f)$. \end{Proposition} \begin{proof} Suppose $g$ is a Hecke-eigen summand of $\Psi^{\mathrm{par}}_{B}(\SK(f))$ and let $\rho_g$ be the associated Galois representation.
+\begin{Proposition} There exist at most two Hecke-eigenforms $\SK(f)_1$ and $\SK(f)_2$ in $S_{(k,k)}(\Iw_{\mathrm{Si}, r})$ such that and for $i=1, 2$.
+We call each $\SK(f)_i$ a Siegel stabilisation of $\SK(f)$. \end{Proposition} \begin{proof} Suppose $g$ is a Hecke-eigen summand of $\Psi^{\mathrm{par}}_{B}(\SK(f))$ and let $\rho_g$ be the associated Galois representation.
 Since both $\rho_{\SK(f)}$ and $\rho_g$ are semisimple and are isomorphic outside $p$, they are isomorphic to each other by the Chebotarev density theorem.
 Hence, by Hypothesis \ref{Hypothesis: explicit local-global compatibility at p}, we see that these summands correspond to the choices of $P_{\mathrm{Kl}}$-flags on the potentially semistable module $\D_{\pst}(\rho_{\SK(f), p})$.
 So, we argue using the Galois information.

 Consider the potentially semistable module Since $f$ is an infinite-slope newform at $p$, its corresponding local $\GL_2(\Q_p)$-representation is supercuspidal (\cite[Proposition 2.8]{Loeffler--Weinstein}).
 Hence, $\D_{\pst}(\rho_{f, p})$ is $(\varphi, N, \Gal_{\Q_p})$-irreducible (\cite[Theorem 1.3]{CDP-plocallanglandsGL2}).
 Therefore, the only $P_{\mathrm{Kl}}$-refinements on $\D_{\pst}(\mathrm{std}\circ \rho_{\SK(f), p})$ can only be either or Note that both $\D_{\pst}(\chi_{\cyc}^{i-k})$ are isotropic subspaces in $\D_{\pst}(\rho_{\SK(f), p})$ with respect to the symplectic pairing.
 Since $\mathrm{std}: \GSp_4 \hookrightarrow \GL_4$ is a tensor generator, we conclude the result. \end{proof}